Jace17/MT2RelicsReloaded/README.md

 # Features

-- Brings back 38 artifacts which were in the original Monster Train to Monster Train 2 (See the full list below)
+- Brings back 40 artifacts which were in the original Monster Train to Monster Train 2 (See the full list below)
-- Their stats remain the same, but they will be updated in the future to match the stats on the newer relics
+- Their stats remain the same, but some will be updated to keep in line with the new relics from Monster Train 2
-- The two missing artifacts will be implemented once they are supported by the Trainworks framework

 # Installation